NethermindEth/cairo-vm-go/README.md

 ## Intro

-The Cairo Virtual Machine (CVM) is a crucial component of the Starknet ecosystem.
+The Cairo Virtual Machine is a crucial component of the Starknet ecosystem.
 It serves as the runtime environment for all smart contracts on the platform.
 When users write contracts in high-level Cairo, it gets compiled to Sierra, and then to CASM bytecode.
 The VM receives this bytecode, executes it and generates a proof of execution.
 This proof is then sent from a sequencer to the verifier to include the transaction in a new block.

 ## Install